FlorinCiocirlan/AskMateNt/README.md

 # ASKMATE

 ### This is a Q&A website designed for tech questions.
+You can add a question , answer to a question or add a comment to a question/answer.
+You must be logged in before you can use it's main features.

 #### It was developed on the second week of web module and took about 1 month